“Do what is right, though the world may perish.” – Kant

 In the movie Gangster Squad, a secret group of police officers break the law in order to bring down Mickey Cohen, who was very close to establishing a mob in Los Angeles and “owning” the entire west coast.
 The movie, based on a true story, makes it very clear that there was no way to bring down Mickey Cohen without breaking the law and playing dirty, making us wonder if perhaps it really is true that sometimes the aggressor sets the rules of engagement – sometimes one cannot win by playing nice.
 Some clichés are thrown around during the movie, such as references to how the gangster squad has become just like Mickey in the process of fighting him.
 Of course, this isn’t really true since they don’t do things to people at whim every time they’re upset, such as pouring acid on them or taking power drills to peoples’ faces.
 Only Mickey does that, so as heartwarming as this cliché is, the bigger picture here is that the mob was never able to take hold of Los Angeles and the west coast.
 The magnitude of good this represents far exceeds what laws the Gangster Squad broke to achieve it.
 Do ends justify the means?
 The cliché usually says no, but reality is another story since it would have been unacceptable for the Mickey Cohen mob to be in complete control of the west coast for all the remaining years of his life.
 (In the movie, he is sent to prison for murder, while in real life, he is sent to jail twice for tax evasion.
 This doesn’t change the argument.)

 In the movie Extreme Measures, Dr. Myrick (Gene Hackman) experiments on homeless people in order to try to find a cure for paralysis, and Guy (Hugh Grant) uncovers and exposes him.
 Dr. Myrick asks a compelling question when he is finally caught in the end: “If you could kill cancer by killing one person, wouldn’t you just have to do that?”
 Guy tells him like the good deontologist he is, “…you’re a doctor, and you took an oath, and you’re not God,” going on to say that even if he could cure every disease on the planet, he is a disgrace to his profession and that he hopes he goes to jail for the rest of his life.
 Chances are, the world will never be in a position to murder one person in order to save billions from every disease on the planet.
-But if that hypothetical idea could actually take place, would it really better to have infinite empathy for one homeless person than to have even an iota of empathy for billions who will die from disease?
+But if that hypothetical idea could actually take place, is it really better to have infinite empathy for one homeless person than to have even an iota of empathy for billions who will die from disease?
 This doesn’t matter, because even the utilitarian’s heart is warmed by Guy’s uncompromising sense of morality.
 Movies are only good if the underdog wins, and deontologists make the best underdogs since it’s so easy to make empathy for billions seem so evil and to make empathy for just one person seem so admirable.
 It’s also worth noting the cop-out taken at the end of the movie: since a true deontologist is incapable of killing bad guys (but we’re supposed to want Dr. Myrick to die at the end), Guy is attacked by one of Dr. Myrick’s bodyguards.
 During the attack, the gun accidentally fires twice, and Dr. Myrick is conveniently shot and killed.
 It’s like watching Spider-Man evade the Green Goblin’s last attempt to kill him, resulting in the Green Goblin’s death.
 In movies that favor the deontologist (especially movies for children), there is no need for deontologists to get their hands dirty.
-Satan does it for them by causing the (or a) bad guy to make one last bad choice that results in the bad guy’s destruction.
+Satan does it for them by causing the bad guy to make one last bad choice that results in the bad guy’s destruction.

 In the movie Minority Report, three “precogs” (mutated humans owned by the Washington, D.C.
 Department of PreCrime) are forced to predict crimes before they happen, and because of their high success rate, murder is literally eliminated from their city for the six years they work.
 When someone actually does try to commit murder on very rare occasion, they are caught before it happens.
 When it is finally publicly exposed that the future precogs see is not always the only possible future (and to make it worse, a government official exploited this fact to their own advantage in order to get away with murder), the entire Department of PreCrime is completely shut down before it can be implemented on a national scale.
 Never mind the fact that these very few false positives are far lower than the false positives we already accept in our current justice system.
 And as for enslaving the precogs, what about just asking the precogs to voluntarily come in and predict murders at random times during the week?
 And/or what about changing protocols so that when a crime is predicted, law enforcement waits until the crime is actually committed before arresting the perpetrator?
 At least in this case, nobody can complain, “I wasn’t really going to go through with it – I was only considering it!”
 Crime rates would still be extremely low since people would know they will be caught every time.
 These solutions all go flying out the window in favor of the heart-warming thinking of deontologists, who hold the freedom of three people whose faces we can see over the lives of thousands of dead people whose faces we cannot see.